Diffusion Policy: Visuomotor Policy Learning via Action Diffusion: Realworld Setup Details

 The UR5 robot station has 5 realsense D415 depth camera recording 720p RGB videos at 30fps.
 Only 2 of the cameras are used for policy observation, which are down-sampled to 320x240 at 10fps.

 During demonstration, the operator teleoperates the robot via a 3dconnexion SpaceMouse at 10Hz.

-\subsection{Franka robot station}
+\subsection{Franka Robot Station}

-Experiments for \textbf{Sauce Pouring and Spreading} tasks are performed on the Franka robot station.
+Experiments for \textbf{Sauce Pouring and Spreading, Bimanual Egg Beater, Bimanual Mat Unrolling, and Bimanual Shirt Folding} tasks are performed on the Franka robot station.

-A custom mid-level controller is implemented to generate desired joint positions from desired end effector poses from the learned policies.
+For the non-haptic control, a custom mid-level controller is implemented to generate desired joint positions from desired end effector poses from the learned policies.
 At each time step, we solve a differential kinematics problem (formulated as a Quadratic Program) to compute the desired joint velocity to track the desired end effector velocity.
-The resulting joint velocity is Euler integrated into joint position, which is tracked by a joint level controller on the robot.
-This formulation allows us to impose constraints such as collision avoidance, safety region for end effector and joint limits.
+The resulting joint velocity is Euler integrated into joint position, which is tracked by a joint-level controller on the robot.
+This formulation allows us to impose constraints such as collision avoidance for the two arms and the table, safety region for end effector and joint limits.
 It also enables regulating redundant DoF in the null space of the end effector commands.
 This mid-level controller is particularly valuable for safeguarding the learned policy during hardware deployment.

+For haptic teleoperation control, another custom mid-level controller is implemented, but formulated as a pure torque-controller.
+The controller is formulated using Operational Space Control \citet{khatib1987osc} as a Quadratic Program operating at 200 Hz, where position, velocity, and torque limits are added as constraints, and the primary spatial objective and secondary null-space posture objectives are posed as costs.
+This, coupled with a good model of the Franka Panda arm, including reflected rotor inertias, allows us to perform good tracking with pure spatial feedback, and even better tracking with feedforward spatial acceleration.
+Collision avoidance has not yet been enabled for this control mode.

+Note that for inference, we use the non-haptic control.
+Future work intends to simplify this control strategy and only use a single controller for our given objectives.

-The operator uses a SpaceMouse input device to control robot's end effector, and the gripper is controlled by a trigger button.
+The operator uses a SpaceMouse or VR controller input device(s) to control the robot's end effector(s), and the grippers are controlled by a trigger button on the respective device.
 Tele-op and learned policies run at 10Hz, and the mid-level controller runs around 1kHz.
 Desired end effector pose commands are interpolated by the mid-level controller.
 This station has 2 realsense D415 RGBD camera streaming VGA RGB images at 30fps, which are downsampled to 320x240 at 10fps as input to the learned policies.